• Navigation icon for News

 M&M’s are one of those sweets that have been around for so long, it’s easy to think they can do no wrong.

 From cinema counters to office desks, they’ve become part of the background of everyday snacking.
-However, that sense of comfort has been shaken after more than 6,000 cases of M&M’s (which has a surprising meaning in its name) were urgently recalled across the United States due to undeclared allergens.
+However, that sense of comfort has been shaken after more than 6,000 cases of repackaged M&M’s (which has a surprising meaning in its name) were urgently recalled across the United States due to undeclared allergens.

-The recall, which was initiated on 26 January, affects repackaged M&M’s that were distributed across 20 states.
+The recall, which was initiated on 26 January, affects M&M’s that were distributed across 20 states.
 According to authorities, the products contained milk, peanuts and soy that were not listed on the packaging, creating a potential risk for people with food allergies.

 What makes this situation particularly concerning is where these sweets ended up.
 The recalled M&M’s were not sold through standard supermarket channels, but instead repackaged for promotional use: corporate events, university campuses, conferences and branded giveaways — places where people are far less likely to check labels carefully, if they’re present at all.